kjappelbaum/pyepal/docs/developer_notes.rst

 Note that we typically provide the models, even if it is only one, in a list to keep the API consistent.

-In some instances, you might want to perform an operation in parallel, e.g., train the models for different objectives in parallel.
-One convenient way to do this in Python is `concurrent.futures <https://docs.python.org/3/library/concurrent.futures.html>`_.
-The only hitch is that this approach requires that the function is picklable.
-To ensure is, you may want to implement the function that is to be run in parallel outside the class.
+In some instances, you may want to perform an operation in parallel, e.g., train the models for different objectives in parallel.
+One convenient way to do this in Python is by using `concurrent.futures <https://docs.python.org/3/library/concurrent.futures.html>`_.
+The only caveat to this that this approach requires that the function is picklable.
+To ensure this, you may want to implement the function that you want to parallelize, outside the class.
 For example, you could use the following design pattern

 .. code-block:: python